scaleway/serverless-examples/jobs/ml-ops/container/README.md

-# Deploy an inference API as a container
+# Deploy an inference API on Scaleway Serverless Containers

 ## Step 1: Build and push API image to Scaleway's Registry